Do you want to know what is an email subdomain and why you should be using one?

 - Outreach and PR: The emails that you send to other brands for partnership opportunities may not enjoy the same level of engagement as transactional emails.
 If your PR emails get a lower reputation, it will affect the deliverability of other types of messages as well.
 Therefore, you might want to keep your outreach emails restricted to a separate subdomain.

 - Transactional emails: These have the highest engagement rate because transactional emails are generated by a user’s action (a password reset request, payment receipt, etc.).
-It’s very important that your transactional emails reach your subscribers’ inboxes because it’s bad for the user experience if emails like password reset messages are buried within your spam folder.
+It’s very important that your transactional emails reach your subscribers’ inboxes because it’s bad for the user experience if emails like password reset messages are buried in your spam folder.

 Now that we know how important email subdomains are when it comes to ensuring deliverability, let’s now see how you can set one up.